isaackramer/finance/readme.md

-# Stock analyzer
+# Finance with Python

 This repository is designed to analyze stocks.
+The functions can be used to help evaluate stocks before purchase.
+Functions to evaluate portfolio performance are also included.

+## Evaluating a stock before purchase

-The collected data can be used to help evaluate whether to purchase a company's stock.
+These functions be used to help evaluate whether to purchase a company's stock.
 Main functions are in `analyze_stock.py`

 `analyze_figure_1.py` This function provides basic information about a company's historical performance, recent price trends, recent earnings and revenue history, volatility, and dividends.